Mercedes CLA review - Engines, performance and drive

 We’d recommend the entry-level CLA 180 rather than the more powerful CLA 200 if you’re after a petrol car.
 The two share their 1.3-litre turbocharged engine, and while both can feel strained under hard acceleration, the 180 is punchy enough.
-The CLA 250 is expensive but smooth and powerful, giving the four-door coupe a surprising turn of pace.
+The (now discontinued) CLA 250 is expensive but smooth and powerful, giving the four-door coupe a surprising turn of pace.
 AMG models (both 35 and more powerful 45-badged versions) are also available.

 - New Mercedes-AMG CLA 35 Shooting Brake 2020 review

 - New Mercedes-AMG CLA 35 2020 review

 The diesel models will suit higher mileage drivers.
 Using the firm’s newer 2.0-litre diesel unit, these are much smoother than oil-burning Mercs of old.
 The diesel CLAs aren’t as quiet as the petrol models on the move, but customers covering big distances will be grateful for their dramatically superior fuel economy.
 There’s only one version (CLA 220 d) available at the moment, but with plenty of torque, it feels as quick and capable as the top-end petrol cars.

 Mercedes also offers the CLA 250 e plug-in hybrid, with a powertrain consisting of a 1.3-litre petrol engine and 101bhp electric motor, which together produce 215bhp and 450Nm of torque.